Real Estate Commissions in Toronto

 • Thus, the real price of real estate (adjusted for inflation) has appreciated substantially, meaning much of the gain is pure property-market growth, not general cost escalation.

-Because commissions as a percentage of sale price scale in lockstep with nominal price increases, the dollar amounts paid in fees have ballooned considerably faster than most other services or costs.
-In simpler terms, you might pay two or three times as much commission today than you would a decade ago on the same equivalent home, even though the work to list, market, and sell hasn’t necessarily become two or three times harder.
+Because commissions as a percentage of sale price scale in lockstep with nominal price increases, the dollar amounts paid in fees have increased at a significantly higher rate than most other services or costs.
+In simpler terms, you might pay two or three times as much commission today than you would a decade ago for the equivalent home.
+While commission totals have risen, critics argue that the core scope of work has not scaled proportionally.

 Yet the commission models have not adapted proportionally.
 Many agents still operate under the assumption that “the percentage is unchanged.”
-That disconnect is one reason why negotiation is not just advisable — it’s essential.
+This divergence in cost vs. value has made commission negotiation a more common priority for many sellers.
 Sellers and buyers need to recognize that the fee structure must evolve if it is to remain defensible in a market where nominal prices have far outpaced inflation.

 The Traditional Framework

-For years, the “standard” assumed commission rate has been 5%.
+For years, the “traditional” assumed commission rate has been 5%.

 Which means on a $1 million sale, that’s $50,000 in fees, divided evenly between two brokerages.
 On a $1.5 million sale, it climbs to $75,000.
 In raw numbers, the magnitude is clear — which is why commissions attract scrutiny.